Breeding-Analytics/bioflow/reportSta.md

-### Objectives
+### Objectives of Single-Trial Analysis

 The objective of this dashboard is to help scientist to understand the following points:

-1. Overall number of entries and environments included in the single trial analysis
+1. Overall number of entries and environments included in the single trial analysis (input)

-2. High-level summary statistics of the phenotypic information included
+2. High-level summary statistics of the phenotypic information included (input)

-3. Genetic variance and other genetic parameters observed in the different environments for the different traits
+3. Observed spatial variation in the different environments when coordinates of the field exist (input)

-4. Observed spatial variation in the different environments when coordinates of the field exist
+4. Genetic variance and other genetic parameters observed in the different environments for the different traits (output)

-5. Individual adjusted means for each trait by environment combination
+5. Individual adjusted means for each trait by environment combination (output)

-6. Phenotypic correlation between environments for the traits present
+6. Phenotypic correlation between environments for the traits present (output)

 Understanding these data features should allow the scientist to identify trait by environments combinations that have enough genetic signal and take the decision of which to include in the multi-trial analysis.
 It should also allow the scientist to assess the quality of the trials conducted and take corrective measures (e.g., change service providers, improve practices, etc.).